22388o/elements-1/README.md

 Compared to Bitcoin itself, it adds the following features:
  * Confidential Assets
  * Confidential Transactions
- * No token fee
  * Signed Blocks
  * Additional opcodes
- * No Federation
  * Proof of Stake

-Previous Sequentia that have been integrated into Bitcoin:
- * Segregated Witness
- * Relative Lock Time

 Lincense